 Texas Workforce Solutions VR (TWS-VR) can pay the wages for customers participating in a Paid Work Experience, but a provider should not offer this option when negotiating a Work Experience Placement without prior written approval on the VR1601, Work Experience Plan and Placement Report.
 A VR3142, Worksite Agreement for Wage Services – WorkQuest, between the Work Experience site and TWS-VR must be signed by the Work Experience site when TWS-VR sponsors the payment of the customer’s wage and associated costs, including workers’ compensation during the participation in a Work Experience Placement.

+Wage services cannot be provided for a customer who is placed in a position with an organization or business that is owned, operated, controlled, or governed by the service provider.

 This chapter defines two services that are included in Work Experience:

 Work Experience Placement (section 14.3): Assists the customer in securing and setting up an appropriate Work Experience site; and